nmshd/documentation/_docs_use-cases/use-case-transport-approve-identitydeletionprocess.md

   - layer: Transport
   - facade: IdentityDeletionProcessFacade
   - function: approveIdentityDeletionProcess
-  - description: Approve an IdentityDeletionProcess that has status 'Waiting for Approval' that was started by external support channel (from Backbone Admin UI)
+  - description: Approve an IdentityDeletionProcess that has status 'WaitingForApproval' that was started by external support channel (from Backbone Admin UI)
   - feature category: Identity Handling
   - tech category: IdentityDeletionProcesses
   - status: DONE